adamfowleruk/mljs/planning.md

    - DEFERRED Shadow queries (MLJS' alternative mechanism)
    - DEFERRED Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
   - Widgets: OpenLayers - Use MarkLogic as a tile cache rather than the browser (and do "cache first")
-  - Widgets: Address to Lon Lat - Perform address lookup for top matching point, feed as constraint in to structured query
-   - MS VirtualEarth address lookup?
-   - Accept radius as a property
   - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
    - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow (DONE via annotation[0])
  - New 1.4 (Feb 2014) targets:-